Government supporters call on Pakistan's chief justice to resign over releasing ex-PM Imran Khan - ExBulletin

 Direct confrontations between the government and Supreme Court justices are rare in Pakistan.

 In 1997, then Prime Minister Nawaz Sharif demanded the removal of Chief Justice Sajjad Ali Shah.
-A decade later, former President Pervez Musharraf placed Chief Justice Iftikhar Mohammad Chaudhry under house arrest after refusing to resign over accusations of corruption by the then leader.
+A decade later, former President Pervez Musharraf placed Chief Justice Iftikhar Mohammad Chaudhry under house arrest after he refused to resign over accusations the then leader of corruption.

 Judges have grown in power since then.
 The Supreme Court ousted two prime ministers from office: Nawaz Sharif and Yousaf Raza Gillani.

-Khan was dramatically arrested in a courtroom in Islamabad and dragged away by officers from the National Accountability Bureau last Tuesday, accused of accepting millions of dollars worth of property in exchange for benefits from real estate tycoon, Malik Riaz.
+Khan was dramatically arrested in a courtroom in Islamabad and dragged away by officers from the National Accountability Office last Tuesday for accepting millions of dollars worth of property in exchange for benefits from real estate tycoon Malik Riaz.

 On Monday, Khan and his wife, Bushra Bibi, were released on bail and protected from arrest until May 23 after appearing in court in the eastern city of Lahore.
 They face arrest in the tycoon-related case.
 Khan denied the allegations.

-Khan also accused the government of defaming his wife, but Information Minister Marriyum Aurangzeb told reporters the administration had strong evidence that the couples were corrupt.
+Khan also accused the government of defaming his wife, but Information Minister Marriyum Aurangzeb told reporters the administration had strong evidence of the couple’s corruption.

-A year after his ousting, Khan, a former cricketer-turned-Islamist politician, is still hugely popular in Pakistan.
+A year after his ousting, Khan, a former cricketer star turned Islamist politician, is still hugely popular in Pakistan.
 He blames Prime Minister Shahbaz Sharif, the country’s military and Washington for his ouster from power, saying it was part of a plot to discredit him.
 All three have denied the charge.

 |